4 apps that will help you save money for your dream holiday.

 Cashback sites are everywhere these days, but I still stick by TopCashback as being the main one that actually can help you save a good bit.
 Whenever I’m shopping on my laptop or phone, I used to go straight to a site and buy something, but now with the App beside my browser, I always remember to click it first when shopping.

 The app will track you buying something on any website and see if you can get a percentage back on what you buy.
 If you don’t mind notifications popping up, they do have cracking deals sometimes.
 I’ve seen people getting £15 off their first Just Eat, and regularly get around 4-5% cashback when using Booking.com and Amazon.
+I say, every little helps especially when you are a single parent.

 The money that goes into your cashback account every time you shop, can add up quite nicely over time – a welcome extra when you are saving for a holiday.
 Honestly, it’s a penny pincher’s dream, especially if you love getting a little something back every time you shop.